Darwin Island & Wolf Island

 6. The Anchorage

-In conclusion, if you are into scuba diving then both Wolf and Darwin islands should be right at the top of your bucket list!
-Without doubt this area affords the very top diving at the Galapagos islands.
-Liveaboard cruises take you into the heart of the action, and are equipped to make trip planning easy.
+In conclusion, if you are into scuba diving then the sites around Wolf and Darwin Island at Galapagos should be right at the top of your bucket list!
+Without a doubt, this area promises the very top diving experience at the Galapagos Islands.
+Liveaboard cruises take you into the heart of the action and are equipped to make trip planning easy.
 There is arguably no better place on the planet to dive alongside large schools of hammerheads, and whale sharks the size of buses.
-This is a truly once in a lifetime experience not to be missed!
+This is a truly once-in-a-lifetime experience not to be missed!